What Are Legacy Applications? Types, Challenges, and Solutions

 • Hands-on tackle of data silos

-• Better productivity and motivated workforce
+• Better productivity and a motivated workforce

 • Scalable opportunities